RadiologyInfo - The radiology information resource for patients

 In a small number of cases, the tissue obtained during a biopsy may not be adequate for diagnosis.

 Needle biopsy is not cost-effective for small lesions one to two millimeters in diameter.
-Nodules this small cannot provide enough tissue for an accurate diagnosis and are also too difficult to target with a needle.
+Nodules this small cannot provide enough tissue for an accurate diagnosis and are also too difficult to target.